ChrisPritchard/RealmOfFSharp/readme.md

 ## Note on development sequence

-This project was the first developed after my original __Monogame F#__ template here: https://github.com/ChrisPritchard/FSharpMonogameTemplate
+This project was the first developed after my original __Monogame F#__ template [here](https://github.com/ChrisPritchard/FSharpMonogameTemplate).

-The next project developed after this, and using the lessons learned, was __Battleship__ here: https://github.com/ChrisPritchard/Battleship
+The next project developed after this, and using the lessons learned, was __Battleship__ [here](https://github.com/ChrisPritchard/Battleship).